New York Online Sports Betting

 1970 – Off-Track Betting is legalized in New York.

-1976 – Gambling is legalized in Atlantic City, New York’s nearby neighbour in New Jersey.
+1976 – Gambling is legalized in Atlantic City, New York’s nearby neighbor in New Jersey.

 1993 – First Indian Casinos open in New York State following the 1988 passage through Congress’ of the Indian Gaming Regulatory Act, permitting casinos on Indian territory.